 Section 1.
 The Immediate Past-President will be chairperson of the Nominating Committee.
 Two others members of the Nominations Committee will be elected by the membership of the Society.

 Section 2.
-For the offices of President-elect, Secretary, Treasurer and Editor-elect, the Nominations Committee shall nominate at least one and not more than three member candidates, in the years in which their respective terms expire.
+For the offices of President-elect, Executive Director and Treasurer, the Nominations Committee shall nominate at least one and not more than three member candidates, in the years in which their respective terms expire.
 For the Councilors and for the two elected members of the Nominations Committee, the Nominations Committee shall nominate at least two and not more than three member candidates.
 All prospective nominees must indicate in writing to the Nominations Committee their willingness to serve.
 The list of nominees shall be mailed to the individual members of the Society in accord with the provisions in Article III, Section 4 of the By-Laws.

 Article IV – Finances

 Section 1.
 The fiscal year of the Society shall be from 01 November to 31 October.

 Section 2.
 Annual dues shall be payable not later than the mailing date of the first issue of the new year (usually about 15 February) if members are to continue to receive the Society’s publications or to vote.
 Anyone accepted for membership to the Society any time during the year shall be regarded as a member for that year and shall receive the Society’s publications for that year.

 Section 3.
 Any funds remaining after all the expenses of the Annual Meeting have been met shall be turned over to the Treasurer to be placed in the Society’s accounts.

 Section 4.
 The income from annual dues, annual meetings, subscriptions, sales of back issues, royalties, investments, and other sources shall be held in various Society accounts, or on behalf of the Society by co-operating organizations, and such funds will be used for operation, publication, and current expenses under the direction of the Executive Committee.